Morpho-lang/morpho/morpho5/docs/matrix.md

 ## Norm
 [tagnorm]: # (Norm)

 Returns a matrix norm.
 By default the L2 norm is returned:

     var a = Matrix([1,2,3,4])
-    print a.norm() // Expect: sqrt(30) = 0.5477..
+    print a.norm() // Expect: sqrt(30) = 5.47723...

+You can select a different norm by supplying an argument:

+    import constants
+    print a.norm(1) // Expect: 10 (L1 norm is sum of absolute values)
+    print a.norm(3) // Expect: 4.64159 (An unusual choice of norm) print a.norm(Inf) // Expect: 4 (Inf-norm corresponds to maximum absolute value)

 ## Reshape
 [tagreshape]: # (Reshape)